p4-team/ctf/2016-03-12-0ctf/peoples_square/README.md

 To understand how this attack is supposed to work, we need to first get a high level (simplified) overview of AES.

-So AES is working on 128bit blocks (or 192bit, or 256bit, but in our case we are concerned only with aes 128).
+So AES is working on 128bit blocks.
 These 128 bits are treated as 4x4 byte array, and we are performing some "operations" on that array.

 What kind of operations?